-When learning about a new animal, I teach my students about its parts.
+When learning about a new animal, I teach my students about the parts of a penguin.
 We create a class anchor chart with a large penguin.
 We learn what each part is and how it helps penguins.
-For example, teaching students that penguins bodies are shaped and made for swimming.
+For example, teaching students that penguin’s bodies are shaped and made for swimming.

 The reason for doing this activity is two-fold.
 Students are learning each fact one at a time as we discuss each one and place it in the category.
 Students are also learning how to distinguish different types of information and how to categorize that information.

 Any study of penguins would not be complete without discussing their life cycle.
 It is one of the most interesting in the world.
 I use the example of Emperor penguins to illustrate how they take precious care of an egg for a very long time.
 Students find it fascinating that the male is the one who takes care of the egg while the female travels a long distance to find food.
 They are amazed that penguins can find each other in their densely populated and icy habitats.

 We spend a lot of time learning about the different stages of the penguin life cycle.
 Completing various activities helps.
 We create anchor charts, and we use posters to present the information.
 There are two different types of mini-books that we use.
 We use a life cycle storybook to fill in missing words and draw each stage.

 We record the information we learn about each stage of the Emperor penguin life cycle and write it in our mini-books.

 FREE Life Cycle of an Emperor Penguin Mini-Book

 You can download and print this life cycle mini-book for FREE today by clicking the image below!

 All about penguins for the primary classroom seen above and many more are available in All About Penguins Non-Fiction & Science (a 165-page unit).